Wavelet-Based Density Estimation for Persistent Homology: Preliminaries

 where $\delta_x$ denotes the Dirac measure in $x\in \Omega$, and where the sum is taken over all points $x=(t_1,t_2)$ that belong to the persistence diagram $D$.
 Points in $D$ corresponding to topological features of infinite persistence are disregarded in the representation \cref{eq:discrete_measure}.

 Typically, the underlying point cloud $X$ of a persistence diagram $D$ is random so that $D$ becomes a random measure.
-To analyze the expected behavior of any linear descriptor $\Psi_f(D)$, it suffices to study the \emph{expected persistence diagram}.
+To analyze the expected behavior of any linear descriptor of the form $\Psi_h(D) \coloneqq \int_{\Omega}h\,\mathrm{d}D$, for some Banach space-valued function $h$ on $\Omega$, it suffices to study the \emph{expected persistence diagram}.

-\begin{definition}[Expected persistence diagram, \cite{Chazal_Divol_EPD}] Let $D$ be a persistence diagram resulting from a random point cloud.
+\begin{definition}[Expected persistence diagram, \citep{Chazal_Divol_EPD}] Let $D$ be a persistence diagram resulting from a random point cloud.
 The \emph{expected persistence diagram (EPD)} is defined to be the deterministic measure

 \end{definition} \cite{Chazal_Divol_EPD} show that the expected persistence diagram has a density with respect to the Lebesgue measure.
-The expected persistence diagram is in general not a persistence diagram, but lies in a natural extension of the space of persistence diagrams, namely the space of \emph{persistence measures} \citep{divol_und_top}.
+The expected persistence diagram is in general not a persistence diagram, but lies in a natural extension of the space of persistence diagrams, namely, the space of \emph{persistence measures} \citep{divol_und_top}.
 The space of persistence measures $\mathcal{M}^p$, $1\leq p\leq \infty$, is defined to be the set of all non-negative Radon measures $\mu$ supported on $\Omega$ such that $\mathrm{Pers}_p(\mu)<\infty$.
 Here,

 Equip the space of persistence measures $\mathcal{M}^p$ with the following metric \citep{divol_und_top}: for $\mu,\nu\in\mathcal{M}^p$, define

 where $\Bar{\Omega} \coloneqq \Omega \cup \partial \Omega$, and where $\mathrm{Adm}(\mu,\nu)$ denotes the set of Radon measures $\gamma$ on $\Bar{\Omega}\times \Bar{\Omega}$ such that